LiteracyFanatic/kensaku/README.md

 choco install -y --version 0.1.0 kensaku
 ```

-> [!NOTE]
-> The Chocolatey package is currently being reviewed by moderators.
-If you want to install it before the package is approved, you need to explicitly specify the version number with `--version 0.1.0`.

 ### Debian

 Follow the instructions [here](https://learn.microsoft.com/en-us/dotnet/core/install/linux-debian?tabs=dotnet9) to install the .NET 9 runtime.
 Then run the following commands: